March 15, 2021

 New employees may feel intimidated by everything they have to learn in addition to being in a new environment.
 A good way to help in this is by assigning mentors with the right knowledge and skills.
 Mentors can help in various aspects including training and social integration.

 Having a mentor can give a hire someone to turn to without having to directly bother their supervisor or other workers in their immediate vicinity.
 It also helps them socially.
 This can even be a mentor located remotely.

 Employees are not just interested in performing day-to-day tasks.
 They want everything they do to be tied to the greater goal of having a career.
-Helping new hires during onboarding to realize that what they are learning will help in their long-term careers will increase their motivation during onboarding.
+Helping new hires during onboarding to realize that what they are learning will help in their employee development and long-term careers will increase their motivation during onboarding.

 EdApp’s authoring environment has so many built-in features that it is easy for a subject matter expert to create their own lessons.
 They can simply drag-and-drop the interactive components that they need, like quizzes and videos.

 In this article, we have reviewed some of the best onboarding strategies for 2021 that you can use for your employee training and corporate training.
 You have seen that it is important to make a good impression, utilize current technology, develop an optimized curriculum, assign mentors, and present clear career paths.
 You have also seen how these onboarding strategies can be achieved through the use of an advanced LMS like EdApp.
 Which onboarding strategies do you think are the most important?